AstraZeneca/KAZU/docs/ontology_parser.rst

    a :class:`.OntologyResourceSetCompleteReport`,  describing the differences between the old and the new versions.
 The results are then used to supplement the existing :class:`.OntologyStringResource`\s for the new version.

-We are working on a simple tool to guide the user through each of these stages, which will be available in a future release.
+To assist with the above, Kazu provides a simple Streamlit tool :ref:`kazu_resource_tool` to help with the curation process.

 To explore the other capabilities of the :class:`.OntologyParser`, such as synonym generation and ID filtering, please refer to the API documentation.